-Improvement to the existing driveway will create a minimal amount of site disturbance and soil compaction and will not require the removal of any trees.
+The existing driveway will not create additional site disturbance or soil compaction.
+It will not require the removal of any trees.
 The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is approximately 400 ft. long and meets the main street at both ends.
+The driveway is approximately 100 ft. in length.
+Since the driveway is less than 400 ft., no pull-outs are required along the driveway.
+Pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.